-- 1. Demonstrate effective written and oral communication skills with consumers and coworkers in the role of medical assistant. - 2.
-Use critical thinking to recognize, analyze, and solve problems related to administrative, clinical, and laboratory procedures. - 3.
-Understand and use policies and manuals related to administrative, clinical, and laboratory procedures. - 4.
-Perform mathematic calculations related to generating laboratory results and preparing and administering medications.
+Demonstrate effective written and oral communication skills with consumers and

-- 5. Use current technologies in the implementation of administrative, clinical, and laboratory procedures. - 6.
-Demonstrate competency in the knowledge and skills required for entry-level medical assisting practice. - 7.
+- coworkers in the role of medical assistant. - 2.
+Solve problems related to administrative, clinical, and laboratory procedures. - 3.
+Utilize policies and manuals related to administrative, clinical, and laboratory procedures. - 4.
+Perform mathematic calculations related to generating laboratory results and preparing and administering medications. - 5.
+Use current technologies in the implementation of administrative, clinical, and laboratory procedures. - 6.
+Demonstrate the academic knowledge and technical skills necessary for entry-level medical assisting practice. - 7.
 Display professionalism by projecting a positive attitude, working as a team member, showing initiative and responsibility, and displaying sensitivity to cultural diversity. - 8.
 Practice in a legal and ethical manner.